xushuhere/Grocery-List/GroupProject/Docs/TestPlan.md

 ### **1.5 Technology**

-We will use JUNIT to perform our unit tests and we will use code coverage tools provided by Android studio.
+We will use JUNIT to perform our unit tests and we will also use manually test our app by different devices and opearations.

 ## **2 Test Cases**
+JUNIT tests:
+Database classes (3 classes): passed.

 <table>
   <tr>